Tifarahani/Credit_Risk_Analysis/README.md

 ### Overview of the analysis

 #### Deliverable 1: Use Resampling Models to Predict Credit Risk
-#### Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk

 #### Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk